Gertjan423/index_test_course/chapter4.md

 *** =sct

---- type:VideoExercise lang:r xp: skills: key:9fa492427c
+--- type:VideoExercise lang:python xp: skills: key:ef8ea2efab
 ## Joining multiple tables
 Joins are always defined as a relationship between two data sets.
 To join more than two data sets together, join them iteratively with the `purrr::Reduce()` function

 *** =video_link

---- type:MultipleChoiceExercise lang:r xp: skills: key:41e16a5f58
+--- type:MultipleChoiceExercise lang:python xp: skills: key:7169ba8cc4
 ## purrr
 purrr is a package that does what?